totalgood/object_detector_app/docs/standups.md

 * knowledge graphs are NoSQL connections between facts.
 Any nosql database can store them.
 I'm using a dict of dicts for now.
 * Alex decided to pursue the minimum viable docker container
 * will work with Sujeeth and Bala to deploy the container to AWS

+## Standup 2

+### Alex

+* Wowza working, pulling from the right Anaconda package.
+Pushed to master a version that takes a url working
+* Jenkins build

+### Ashwin

+* stream is working on android except camera permissions, has dialog box from another app make that work
+* finish camera permissions dialog box

+## Sujeeth

+* help Ashwin integrate wowza streamer into the OCR app

+### parking lot

+* permissions problem only happens with first install of the app, not with each new release, so that's good
+* RTSP server: link had `rtsp://prod*pemdosa*{servernum}:{port}/live/stream` example urls only have server num and port,
+* alex forgot to send link to gennymotion -- rapid android emulation
+* talk about CI, sh scripts that call python scripts
+* CICD apps released through bitrise